sohaib2011/sohaib2011/README.md

 A white-box test of the web application **Boris Lockpicks**, with access to the source code to identify vulnerabilities and enhance security.
 - **Test Type:** White-box (in reality viewed as gray-box due to source code was available but not significantly useful to me)
 - **Result of project:** Critical risk vulnerabilities identified.
-- Repo is down, currently working on publishing as repo
+- **NB!** Repo is not finalized, currently working on it and will eventually publish!